PLA & CPLA Range

 CPLA

-The crystallised form of PLA - its heat tolerant cousin which maintains the same ability to compost fully but is opaque instead of clear, and a bit more hardy.
+The crystallised form of PLA - its heat tolerant cousin.
+CPLA is commercially compostable but is opaque instead of clear, and a bit more hardy.

 • Display Image

-This product has achieved this international standard which uses tests to determine if bioplastics products will compost satisfactorily in commercial facilities.
-(ASTM D6400, ASTM D6868)
+CPLA products have achieved this Australian standard which uses tests to determine if bioplastics products will compost satisfactorily in commercial facilities.

 What exactly is PLA?